discordjs/guide/guide/popular-topics/errors.md

 ### API Errors

 API Errors or DiscordAPIErrors are thrown by the Discord API when an invalid request carries out.
 API Errors can be mostly diagnosed using the message that is given.
-You can further examine errors by inspecting the http method and path used.
+You can further examine errors by inspecting the HTTP method and path used.
 We will explore tracking these errors down in the next section.

 Example: `DiscordAPIError: Cannot send an empty message`